joanms/recipe-database/README.md

     8. Edit the recipe details.
     8. Click the Cancel button.
     9. Ensure that the recipe reloads with none of the cancelled changes saved to the database.

+5. Deleting Recipes
+    For all recipes:
+    1. Click the Delete button at the bottom of the recipe display page.
+    2. Ensure that the recipe has been deleted from the database.

 ## Deployment